UoB-COMSM0110/2024-group-15/README.md

 We've transformed the game into a space-themed version by introducing a gravity engine to calculate gravity between planets as well as points collected system and further shop system to trade for skills like *Pathfinder*.
 Additionally, the players can also move around the planet for a better position.

-During the whole process, we have put many software engineering techniques into practice, including user-case diagram, class diagram and communication diagram in early design and ideation stage, and Agile workflow and Kanban board was used throughout the developing process, Github is also used for working branches and version control.
+During the whole process, we have put many software engineering techniques into practice, including user-case diagrams, class diagrams and communication diagrams in the early design and ideation stage, and Agile workflow and Kanban board were used throughout the developing process, Github is also used for working branches and version control.
 Better comprehension of software engineering is gained after the group work.

 <h2 id = "3">Requirements</h2>

 <h3 id = "4">Ideation Process</h3>

-We have two game ideas at the beginning proposed by two of our team members, which are the two-player bowman game with camera movement and gravity physical engine, and a RPG-like two-player game with storyline, interactions with the environment and boss fights.
+We have two game ideas at the beginning proposed by two of our team members, which are the two-player bowman game with camera movement and gravity physical engine, and an RPG-like two-player game with storyline, interactions with the environment and boss fights.

 Our team used paper prototype to mock the outline of these two game's workflow in class to grasp concepts of each.
 Soon after the mock and discussions, we collectively decided to pursue the *Bowman* game due to its more specified enhancement and requirements, and its solid gameplay foundation.